 If you have questions or comments about interview practice at the USPTO, please contact a TC Interview Specialist, based on the Technology Center that the application is docketed in.

 Video conferencing with a patent examiner gives you the ability to have face-to-face meetings, no matter the location of the examiner or attorney.
-Visit Video Conferencing and Collaboration for instructions on how to join a USPTO-hosted video conference, and information and links on how to use WebEx collaboration tools, including audio/video conferencing and file sharing.
 In this short video, attorneys share some advantages of video conferencing interviews.
 Video conference interviews will not be recorded.
 The substance of the interview will be documented by the examiner in an interview summary according to standard practice.

 Policy and Guidance